Behaviour support practitioner in Melbourne: From nursing and mental health to PBS, meet Karan Singh

 31 March 2023

-Making Positive Behaviour Support easier to access in Melbourne is important to us.
+Find a behaviour support practitioner near you in Melbourne.
 We’re excited to have a presence in Victoria supporting NDIS participants and their families in Melbourne and beyond.
 Positive Behaviour Support (PBS) improves a person’s quality of life by addressing behaviours of concern through observations, assessments and proactive and reactive strategies.

 Find out more about Positive Behaviour Support in this short video with Belinda: